MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMSSwithAppGW/README.md

 ---
-title: Create a Virtual Machine Scale Set with Application Gateway with Linux image
+title: Create virtual machines in a Flexible scale set using Azure CLI
-description: This tutorial shows how to create a Virtual Machine Scale Set with Application Gateway with Linux image
+description: Learn how to create a Virtual Machine Scale Set in Flexible orchestration mode using Azure CLI.
-author: belginceran
+author: fitzgeraldsteele
-ms.author: belginceran
+ms.author: fisteele
-ms.topic: article
+ms.topic: how-to
+ms.service: virtual-machine-scale-sets
-ms.date: 01/05/2024
+ms.date: 3/19/2024
-ms.custom: innovation-engine
+ms.reviewer: jushiman
+ms.custom: mimckitt, devx-track-azurecli, vmss-flex, innovation-engine, linux-related-content
 ---

-# Create a Virtual Machine Scale Set with Application Gateway with Linux image
+# Create virtual machines in a scale set using Azure CLI

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://go.microsoft.com/fwlink/?linkid=2262759)

+This article steps through using the Azure CLI to create a Virtual Machine Scale Set.

+Make sure that you've installed the latest [Azure CLI](/cli/azure/install-az-cli2) and are logged in to an Azure account with [az login](/cli/azure/reference-index).

+## Launch Azure Cloud Shell

+The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
+It has common Azure tools preinstalled and configured to use with your account.

+To open the Cloud Shell, select **Open Cloud Shell** from the upper right corner of a code block.
+You can also launch Cloud Shell in a separate browser tab by going to [https://shell.azure.com/cli](https://shell.azure.com/cli).
+Select **Copy** to copy the blocks of code, paste it into the Cloud Shell, and press enter to run it.

-## Define Environment Variables
+## Define environment variables

-The First step in this tutorial is to define environment variables.
+Define environment variables as follows.

 ```bash
 export RANDOM_ID="$(openssl rand -hex 3)"
 export MY_RESOURCE_GROUP_NAME="myVMSSResourceGroup$RANDOM_ID"
 export REGION=EastUS